 - How do you treat herpes on the tongue?

 Table of contents

-- 2 Oral Herpes can occur in different ways
+- 2 Oral herpes can occur in different areas

-- 3 What are the causes of herpes on the tongue?
+- 3 What are causes herpes on the tongue?

 - 4 What does herpes in the mouth look like?